xiahouzuoxin/zxlearn/torchrec/README.md

 Supported features include:

 * Both numerical and categorical input features
-  * Categorical: automatic vocabulary extraction, hash embedding, low-frequency filtering
+  * Categorical: automatic vocabulary extraction, low-frequency filtering, dynamic embedding, hash embedding
   * Numerical: standard or 0-1 normalization, automatic discretization, automatic update of statistical number for standard or 0-1 normalization if new data is fed in
 * Variable-length sequence feature support
 * Sequence features with weights by setting the weight column, for example, 'k1:v1,k2:v2,k3:v3'